 My first inkling about visiting Seoul to find stationery was in 2011 when I was in Bangkok.
 While on that trip, I encountered tons and tons of cute Korean stationery and thought to myself, one day, I’ll visit Korea and buy all the stationery I can dream of buying.
-Fast track to April 2016 where I was able to stopover in Seoul for two days.
+Fast track to my month-long trip to Asia where I was able to stopover in Seoul for two days.
 Hurray!
 Two days in Korea, a partial wish come true!
 Naturally, I put together a short list of stores to check out with the little time I had in Seoul.

-The chosen ones (aka, the list of Korean stationery shops to visit)
+The chosen ones (aka, the list of Korean stationery stores to visit)